Incomplete (Sisqó song)

 "Incomplete" is a song by American R&B singer Sisqó.
 It was released on June 13, 2000, as the third and final single from his first solo album, Unleash the Dragon (1999).
 Written by Def Soul artist Montell Jordan and Anthony "Shep" Crawford, and produced by Crawford, the song was Sisqó's biggest solo single and his only number-one hit in the US, topping both the Billboard Hot 100 chart and the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 "Incomplete" is also Sisqó's third and most recent Hot 100 top-40 hit; within two years of its release, Sisqó would return to his role as Dru Hill's lead singer.

 Background

-Jordan says the song is "about a guy who literally had everything but without the girl his life would be incomplete".
+Montell Jordan says the song "Incomplete" is "about a guy who literally had everything but without the girl his life would be incomplete".
 It was originally recorded by LaFace Records artist Sam Salter.
-Jordan and Crawford offered "Incomplete" to Sisqó in 1999, as he was recording his debut solo album.
+Jordan and Shep Crawford offered "Incomplete" to Sisqó in 1999, as he was recording his debut solo album Unleash the Dragon.
 Sisqó wasn't particularly fond of the song, a slow ballad close in style to those he recorded as lead singer of Dru Hill, and had to be coerced into recording the composition.